Inheritance claims against charities

 We have helped individuals recover millions of pounds from estates where the law has recognised they should have inherited from a Will.
 We use the Inheritance Act 1975 to do this (or to give it its full title the Inheritance (Provision for Family and Dependants) Act 1975)).
 This enables someone who has been left out of a Will to make a claim to put things right and inherit properly from the Will maker’s estate.
 It also includes situations where there may have been some money left to you but you should have received more from the estate.

-If you are in any doubt about this time limit we urge you to CALL us as soon as possible on our FREEPHONE Helpline 0800 862 0273 for FREE initial advice.
+If you are in any doubt about this time limit we urge you to call us as soon as possible on our telephone number 0333 344 5012 for FREE initial advice.

 People we have helped: